Do period pants smell?

 If your period underwear smell:

-- When wearing - all bodily fluids on period products, if left sitting for too long, will start to smell so if you have an odour you are past time to change, they will have been worn for too long or not changed frequently enough for your flow.
+- When wearing - all bodily fluids on period products, if left sitting for too long, will start to smell.
+Your pants could have been worn for too long or not changed frequently enough for your flow.
 This may lead to a fishy smell.

 - Before washing - this may be because the period pants have not been rinsed enough, have been left soaking too long, or have been allowed to dry without rinsing.
 This may lead to a musty smell.